OpenDendro/dplR-workshop/docs/02-intro.md

 ## 5 CAM041  1683 1983  301 0.526   0.53 0.223 0.488 0.238 0.690
 ```

-These are common summary statistics like mean, median, etc. but also statistics that are more specific to dendrochronology like the first-order autocorrelation (`ar1`), gini (`gini`), and mean sensitivity (`sens1` and `sens2`). **We would be remiss if we did not here mention that mean sensitivity is actually a terrible statistic that should rarely, if ever, be used [@Bunn2013].** Note that output object `ca533.stats` is itself a `data.frame` and its data can be used to plot, summarize, etc.
+These are common summary statistics like mean, median, etc. but also statistics that are more specific to dendrochronology like the first-order autocorrelation (`ar1`), gini (`gini`).
+Note that output object `ca533.stats` is itself a `data.frame` and its data can be used to plot, summarize, etc.

-For instance, we can get the mean and variance of segment length via:
+For instance, we can get the mean and standard deviation of segment length via:

 ```r